-- Undertake predictive modelling of regional, local and project transport network traffic flows following implementation of the project. - Assess the project's positive and negative effects on the existing transport network during construction (including spoil transport) and operation including in relation to: - predicted travel time and vehicle movement outcomes, including performance at the project's interchanges and key intersections adjacent to the proposed alignment; - o redistribution of traffic, including freight, on the regional and local road network; - traffic safety, given the predicted transport network traffic flows following implementation of the project; - local access of the community to residential areas, schools, activity centres and community facilities; - $\circ$ ~ effects on tram, bus and train movements and access to stops and stations; - o accessibility and safety for pedestrians at road junctions and community facilities; - accessibility, function, experience and safety for cyclists and pedestrians including use of existing and new shared use paths, bridges and on-road bike paths; - the overall geographic distribution and magnitude of changes to travel times and accessibility for road users; - o consistency with transport and urban plans (e.g. VicRoads SmartRoads hierarchy); and - interactions, including possible cumulative impacts with other relevant concurrent projects, in particular the proposed upgrades of M80. - Undertake sensitivity analysis, if required.
+- Characterise the extent, duration and types of disruptions during the construction phase. - Undertake predictive modelling of regional, local and project transport network traffic flows following implementation of the project. - Assess the project's positive and negative effects on the existing transport network during construction (including spoil transport) and operation including in relation to: - predicted travel time and vehicle movement outcomes, including performance at the project's interchanges and key intersections adjacent to the proposed alignment; - redistribution of traffic, including trucks and placarded vehicles, on the regional and local road network: - o effects of traffic management measures on local and arterial roads; - traffic safety, given the predicted transport network traffic flows following implementation of the project; - local access of the community to residential areas, schools, retail centres, activity centres, community facilities and open spaces; - o effects on tram, bus and train movements and access to stops and stations; - accessibility and safety for pedestrians at road junctions and community facilities; - connectivity, accessibility, function, experience and safety for cyclists and pedestrians including use of existing and new shared use paths, bridges and on-road bike paths; - the overall geographic distribution and magnitude of changes to travel times and accessibility for road users; - consistency with transport and urban plans (e.g. VicRoads Movement and Place Framework, Victorian Cycling Strategy (2018-2028), Plan Melbourne (2017-2050)); and - interactions, including possible cumulative impacts with other relevant projects, for example, the M80 and the Outer Metropolitan Ring Road/E6 developments. - Undertake sensitivity analysis to test assumptions and inputs of transport model, if required.